Axway/streams-open-docs/content/en/docs/install/apim-integration.md

 * *0- Streams RBAC routing* in **Routing Policies**
 * *0- Streams RBAC response* in **Response Policies**

-Deploy the created configuration to the API Gateway instances using the **Deploy** button
+Save the configuration with the **Save** button and from the project homepage, deploy the configuration to the API Gateway instances using the **Deploy** button.

 ### In API Manager